Academic dishonesty: Ethical causes

 No matter what the demographic or contextual influences are on a student who decides to engage in cheating behavior, before they can cheat they must overcome their own conscience.
 This depends both on how strongly someone disapproves of academic dishonesty and what types of justifications the student uses to escape a sense of guilt.
 For instance, students who personally do not have a moral problem with academic misconduct can cheat guilt-free.
 However, while many students have been taught and have internalized that academic dishonesty is wrong, it has been shown that on average a third of students who strongly disapprove of cheating have in fact cheated.
 People who cheat despite personal disapproval of cheating engage in something called "neutralization", in which a student rationalizes the cheating as being acceptable due to certain mitigating circumstances.
 According to psychologists of deviant behavior, people who engage in neutralization support the societal norm in question, but "conjure up" reasons why they are allowed to violate that norm in a particular case.
 Neutralization is not a simple case of ex post facto rationalization, but is rather a more comprehensive affair, occurring before, during, and after the act of cheating.
 Researchers have found four major types of neutralization of academic dishonesty, which they categorize by type of justification.
 Denial of responsibility – that is, the accusation that others are to blame or that something forced the student to cheat – is the most common form of neutralization among college students who cheated, with 61% of cheaters using this form of justification.
 Condemnation of condemner – that is, that the professors are hypocrites or brought it on themselves – is the second most common form of college student neutralization at 28%.
 The third most popular form of neutralization among college students is the appeal to higher loyalties, where the student thinks their responsibility to some other entity, usually their peers, is more important than doing what they know to be morally right.
 About 6.8% of cheaters in higher education use this form of neutralization.
 Denial of injury – thinking that nobody is worse off for the cheating – is the fourth most popular kind of neutralization at 4.2% of cheaters.

 Cultural considerations

 Many studies have revealed that academic honesty is not a universal concept.
 Some cultures accept the memorization and regurgitation of information, without citing sources, while others would consider this plagiarism.
 Additionally, some cultures believe that knowledge belongs to everyone and that this knowledge needs to be shared.
 Studies have shown that in certain Asian cultures, it is more important to share information widely than to properly cite the owner of this knowledge.
+One study found that graduate students in China were more likely than students in Denmark to say they would grant authorship on peer-reviewed academic papers to colleagues who are close relationships but did not contribute to the paper.